codacy/git-version/README.md

 ## Requirements

-To use this tool you will need to install a few dependencies (git version +2.22):
+To use this tool you will need to install a few dependencies:

 Ubuntu:
 ```